Winter in Sardinia: Our 4-day Road Trip Itinerary

 Porto Giunco, as the beach is called, has been elected one of Italy’s most beautiful beaches, and from up there, you’ll find it extremely hard to disagree – the place is indeed magnificent.

-Once the day is over, hit the road again for about 1:36 hours, to the small mountain commune of Baunei, where you will spend the next 2 nights.
-Be aware that driving in the dark in Sardinia can be quite challenging – you’ll find pitch-dark, narrow and curvy roads when heading up the mountains.
+Note: Be aware that driving in the dark in Sardinia can be challenging – you’ll find pitch-dark, narrow, and curvy roads when heading up the mountains.
 Drive safely.

-Baunei
+4. Baunei

 With a population of about 3.600 inhabitants, Baunei is a village clinging to a sheer slope at almost 500 meters over the sea.
 Once you reach the village at night, head to your hotel or B&B for check-in.

-Once you’re settled, head out for dinner!
 You will be surprised how quickly you can cross the whole village on foot.
-We had a hard time finding a place to eat, and after inquiring a bit we discovered that the road-sided Bar Ristorante Pizzeria Pisaneddu was the only place serving dinner in Baunei that night (which shouldn’t have surprised us since there is no need for more than one place serving dinner at such a small village in the winter, right?!).
-The food is really good and traditional.
+We had a hard time finding a place to eat, and after inquiring a bit we discovered that the road-sided Bar Ristorante Pizzeria Pisaneddu was the only place serving dinner in Baunei that night.

 Day 2 – Hiking in Baunei

-Baunei – Hiking Punta Salinas
+Hiking Punta Salinas

 Surrounded by steep mountains, wild nature, and one of the most dazzling seas in the world, it is thought that the village of Baunei was founded by a goatherd who wished to escape the invasion of the Arabs in 1015.
-Home to some of the most famous Sardinian beaches, here you will also find some of the best hiking and climbing experiences in Europe.

-Since laying on paradisiac beaches and enjoying scenic boat rides are out of the question during wintertime, we decided to include a hiking day in Baunei in our road trip itinerary in Sardinia.
 The mountain range where the village is located, known as the Supramonte, has trekking trails that stretch from the mountains to the sea.
 There are plenty of options to choose from, from moderate hikes to multi-day trekking and rock climbing.
-We decided upon doing the Punta Salinas trail, a 4:30h hiking route that leads to a viewpoint at 466m up the mountainside from Cala Goloritzè.
+We decided on the Punta Salinas trail, a 4:30h hiking route that leads to a viewpoint at 466m up the mountainside from Cala Goloritzè.

 Important: Due to the lack of signposting on this hiking trail, you’re better off using a GPS, the app AllTrails, or getting yourself a guide.
 For more information about this trail, check our Hiking Guide to Punta Salinas – Baunei.